catrincm/personal-website/content/publication/Risk-and-Accuracy/index.md

 What, then, do such risk-weighed measures of accuracy look like?

 We show that they have to be non-additive.
-And we construct some, with which one can give a dominance argument for probabilism, however they are not truth-directed.
+And we construct some, with which one can give a dominance argument for probabilism.

+The particular ones we construct, though, are not truth-directed.
+We are working on developing ''nice'' ones.
 "

 # Summary.
 An optional shortened abstract.
-summary: "What do risk-weighted accuracy measures look like?
-They're non-additive.
-But we can find some."
+summary: "What do measures of accuracy which are risk-weightedly strictly-proper look like?
+Some results."

 #Feel free to add others, though ideally add adding them to archetype
 tags: